image

 They are very distinct courses designed for people with different needs.

-The whole idea behind our Day Class is to provide the most complete training in both floral design & shop management that we can formulate.
+The whole idea behind our Six Month Day Course is to provide the most complete training in both floral design & shop management that we can formulate.

-The Five Week Concentrated Course is for people who wants to learn as much as they can as quickly as possible.
+The Concentrated Day Course is for people who wants to learn as much as they can as quickly as possible.

-In The Evening & Five Week Course, we present the most important floral designs & techniques that we feel one must know if one is to take a professional course in floral art, that starts simply but includes advanced technique.
-The Day Course includes floral business skills.
-In the Evening & Five Week Course a Floral Business Skills Seminar is an optional choice.
+In The Evening & Concentrated Course, we present the most important floral designs & techniques that we feel one must know if one is to take a professional course in floral art, that starts simply but includes advanced technique.
+The Day Course includes detailed lectures floral business skills.
+In the Evening & Concentrated Course a Floral Entrepreneurship Skills Seminar is an optional choice.

 The Evening Course appeals to busy professionals who are tied up during the day and need a strong course in professional floral design after work hours.
 The Concentrated Course appeals to folks who have a short period of time to go to school, and need to learn a lot quickly.

 Which course is for you?
-They are all fine courses.
+They are all great courses.
 All start simply, but include advanced floral technique.
+I am equally enthusiastic when talking about any of them.
 The course you pick will depend upon your scheduling needs.
 If you need advice for your specific circumstances, please call us at 617-267-3824 and ask for Dr. Steve Rittner.

 Back to Table of Contents